Live Riverside County Listings

 Do I need cash to buy a foreclosure home in Riverside County?

 No — cash is not required to buy a foreclosure or short sale listed on the MLS.
 Cash offers can be more competitive in multiple-offer situations, but conventional, FHA, and VA financing are all commonly accepted on listed Riverside County foreclosure and short sale properties.
-Your licensed loan officer can review a specific property and recommend the right program.

 How do I find current Riverside County foreclosure and short sale listings?